Decitabine increases neoantigen and cancer testis antigen expression to enhance T-cell-mediated toxicity against glioblastoma.

 Ma R., Rei M., Woodhouse I., Ferris K., Kirschner S., Chandran A., Gileadi U., Chen J-L., Pereira Pinho M., Ariosa-Morejon Y., Kriaucionis S., Ternette N., Koohy H., Ansorge O., Ogg G., Plaha P., Cerundolo V.

-BackgroundGlioblastoma (GBM) is the most common and malignant primary brain tumour in adults.
+BackgroundGlioblastoma (GBM) is the most common and malignant primary brain tumor in adults.
 Despite maximal treatment, median survival remains dismal at 14-24 months.
-Immunotherapies, such as checkpoint inhibition, have revolutionised management of some cancers but have little benefit for GBM patients.
-This is, in part, due to the low mutational and neoantigen burden in this immunogenically 'cold' tumour.MethodsU87MG and patient derived cell lines were treated with 5-aza-2'-deoxycytidine (DAC) and underwent whole exome and transcriptome sequencing.
+Immunotherapies, such as checkpoint inhibition, have revolutionized management of some cancers but have little benefit for GBM patients.
+This is, in part, due to the low mutational and neoantigen burden in this immunogenically "cold" tumor.MethodsU87MG and patient-derived cell lines were treated with 5-aza-2'-deoxycytidine (DAC) and underwent whole-exome and transcriptome sequencing.
 Cell lines were then subjected to cellular assays with neoantigen and cancer testis antigen (CTA) specific T cells.ResultsWe demonstrate that DAC increases neoantigen and CTA mRNA expression through DNA hypomethylation.
-This results in increased neoantigen presentation by MHC class I in tumour cells, leading to increased neoantigen- and CTA-specific T cell activation and killing of DAC-treated cancer cells.
-In addition, we show that patients have endogenous cancer-specific T cells in both tumour and blood, which show increased tumour-specific activation in the presence of DAC-treated cells.ConclusionsOur work shows that DAC increases GBM immunogenicity and consequent susceptibility to T cell responses in-vitro.
-Our results support a potential use of DAC as a sensitizing agent to immunotherapy.
+This results in increased neoantigen presentation by MHC class I in tumor cells, leading to increased neoantigen- and CTA-specific T-cell activation and killing of DAC-treated cancer cells.
+In addition, we show that patients have endogenous cancer-specific T cells in both tumor and blood, which show increased tumor-specific activation in the presence of DAC-treated cells.ConclusionsOur work shows that DAC increases GBM immunogenicity and consequent susceptibility to T-cell responses in vitro.
+Our results support a potential use of DAC as a sensitizing agent for immunotherapy.